echocrow/Mouser/README.md

 - `vol:up`: increases the audio volume level
 - `vol:mute`: toggles between muting and unmuting audio
 - `media:toggle`: toggles between playing and pausing the current media
-- `media:prev`: rewindes the current or jumps back to the previous media record
+- `media:prev`: rewinds the current or jumps back to the previous media record
 - `media:next`: forwards to the next media record
 - `os:close-window`: closes the current window
 - `misc:none`: does nothing